 5. Excessive Caffeine

-Caffeine is fine during pregnancy but always in moderation as too much caffeine may impede fetal development.
-Most experts suggest that caffeine intake should not exceed 200 mg per day which is about a cup and a half of coffee.
-It’s important to remember that we’re not just talking about coffee but other caffeinated beverages as well.
+Caffeine is okay during pregnancy but always in moderation, as too much caffeine may impede fetal development.
+Most experts suggest that caffeine intake should not exceed 200 mg daily, which is about a cup and a half of coffee.
+It’s important to remember that we’re not just talking about coffee but other caffeinated beverages.